PaulFWatts/my_python/README.md

-# my_python
+# my_python_windows
- Python code collected from various sources
+Python code collected from various sources for testing and learning purposes.
+Running in a Python virtual environment in Windows